yyyaohhh/tp/docs/UserGuide.md

 <!-- * Table of Contents -->
 <page-nav-print />

-ModCraft is an app that provides a fast and easy way for students to track courses to take to meet graduation requirements and plan courses to take.
+ModCraft is an app that provides a fast and easy way for university students to track courses to take to meet graduation requirements and plan courses to take.
 The user interacts with it using a Command Line Interface (CLI), and it has a Graphical User Interface (GUI) created with JavaFX.

 This User Guide provides a guide of how to set up ModCraft and a description of useful commands to use.
 If you are a beginner, we recommend that you start with the [Quick start](#quick-start) guide.
 Otherwise, feel free to explore the various features.